Imaginationland Episode I: Plot summary

 Meanwhile, Cartman, angry that Kyle has refused to fulfill his part of their agreement, takes Kyle to court, where the judge sees the contract Kyle signed and orders Kyle to suck Cartman's balls within twenty-four hours or he will be arrested.
 The United States Department of Defense has received a video from the terrorists, which shows they are holding the survivors of the attack hostage, including Butters.
 Butters reads a note from the terrorists at gunpoint, and cries out to Stan and Kyle as the video ends.
-Unsure of how to counter the terrorists, they turn to Hollywood, hoping that they can use their creativity to get ideas.
-After being disappointed by several directors, including M. Night Shyamalan, who could only come up with twist endings, and Michael Bay, who could only come up with special effects sequences, they seek the advice of Mel Gibson, who suggests that they examine the video the terrorists sent and determine if there is anyone in it that somehow doesn't fit.
+Unsure of how to counter the terrorists, the government officials turn to Hollywood, hoping that they can use their creativity to get ideas.
+After being disappointed by several directors, including M. Night Shyamalan, who could only come up with twist endings, and Michael Bay, who could only come up with special effects sequences, they seek the advice of Mel Gibson, who suggests that they examine the video the terrorists sent and determine if there is anyone in it that somehow does not fit.
 The officials at the Pentagon immediately perform a background check on the video and realize that Butters is not an imaginary character.
 The general orders his men to locate both Stan and Kyle.

 In Imaginationland, the terrorists take one of the creatures, "Rockety Rocket", and launch him at "the Barrier", the wall that separates the good and evil halves of Imaginationland.
 Despite Butters' attempts to stop them, the terrorists destroy the wall and unleash the evil imaginary creatures.
 Cartman, meanwhile, dons a Sultan's robe and throws a huge party, during which the other kids will watch Kyle suck his balls.
 Kyle has resigned himself to the task, and is about to walk into Cartman's house with Stan when members of the military arrive and take them away for questioning about Imaginationland.
-Cartman screams in anger about his plan being foiled, then quickly leaves home and hitchhikes with a trucker to Washington, D.C. to force Kyle to fulfill his end of the bet.
+Cartman screams in anger about his plan being foiled, then quickly leaves home and hitchhikes with a trucker to Washington, D.C., to force Kyle to fulfill his end of the bet.
 He ends the episode stating, "Make no mistake, Kyle.
 Before this is over, you will suck my balls."